seungboAn/42_Seoul/README.md

-# 42 School Projects & Advanced Development
+# 42 Seoul Projects & Advanced Development

-This repository contains implementations of various projects from the 42 School curriculum and advanced development projects, organized by their learning path.
+This repository contains implementations of various projects from the 42 Seoul curriculum and advanced development projects, organized by their learning path.

 ## Curriculum Path